rayonetwo/python-producer-and-consumer-for-kafka/README.md

 ﻿# Python Producer and Consumer Applications for Apache Kafka

 ## Description
 The producer application sends messages to a Kafka topic(messages), which are then read by a Kafka consumer application.
-The consumer application then stores the consumed data to a cloud PostgreSQL database.
+The consumer application then stores the messages to a cloud PostgreSQL database.

 ## Steps for Setup and Usage
 * Install Docker (and docker-compose)